 Because Python is an elegant, expressive, and excellent programming language.
-Plus it enables rapid development, which is good because I develop Pyskool in my limited spare time.
+Plus it enables rapid development, which is good because I'm writing Pyskool in my limited spare time.
 Pygame's pretty good too.
-When I started Pyskool back in 2008, I don't know how else I'd have done graphics with Python.
+I don't know how else I'd do graphics with Python.